Entryway Floor Options That Can Withstand Heavy Traffic

-The entryway is the first impression your home gives to every guest who enters.
+The foyer is the first impression your home gives to every guest who enters.
 It sets the stage for the rest of your home.
 As such, it is also one of the highest-traffic rooms in the home and subject to more moisture, dirt, and debris than any other space.
-With the right flooring in place, your foyer can look as though it jumped off the pages of your favorite decorating magazine.
+With the right floor in place, your entryway can look as though it jumped off the pages of your favorite decorating magazine.

 Entryway Flooring Options

 Decorating any entryway requires a flooring that offers the ideal combination of durability and style.
 Color, style, daily maintenance, and whether or not the flooring requires professional installation or not all factor into which entryway flooring will best suit the needs of the home.
 All of the flooring materials listed below make a great choice for this much-used part of the home.
 Check out the pros and cons of each to make the best decision for your space.

 Ceramic tile and porcelain tile are two of the most popular flooring options.
 Not only are they one of the most affordable flooring options, but they are also resistant to moisture, muck, and grime.
 They are easy to sweet and mop clean and don’t easily show signs of wear.
 When the entryway is part of an open-concept home, the same tiles can be continued throughout the living, dining, and kitchen areas for a seamless effect.

 Because ceramic and porcelain tile are man-made materials, they come in a full range of color and finish options.
 There are even tiles designed to look like wood planks, granite, and other natural stone varieties.
 The versatility of design makes it easy to achieve any overall design style.

 You never have to fear tracking in rain, snow, or mud when there’s luxury vinyl planks in the entryway.
 This high-end synthetic wood material offers the texture, color, and look of hardwood with the added benefit of being completely waterproof.
 It is easy to install over a wide variety of different subfloors, making it ideal for a quick renovation project.